top of page

 1. Visit Farmers' Markets

 Explore your local farmers’ market to discover fresh, seasonal produce.
 Many markets continue operating into the fall and winter months, providing a variety of fruits, vegetables, and local meats.
 Many farmers also offer pickup directly from them at the farm, even if they aren't at farmers markets.
 Shopping locally not only gets you the freshest ingredients but directly supports the farmers who work tirelessly throughout the year.
-You can contact us year round to arrange to pickup our pasture raised pork right here at the farm.
-We will also be at the Belmont NC Farmer's Market two Sunday's each month through the winter season (starting in January).
+You can contact us year-round to arrange to pick up our pasture-raised pork right here at the farm.
+We will also be at the Belmont NC Farmer's Market two Sundays each month through the winter season (starting in January).

 2. Join a CSA